Year 5 Project - Groundbreaking Greeks

 Maths:

-We are starting our two week unit of multiplying fractions.
+We are starting our three week unit of Decimals and Percentages and linking these to our knowledge of fractions.

 Other information: